-Use each syringe only once and inject all the solution in the syringe.
-Dispose of used syringes in a puncture-resistant container.
+Use each syringe and pen only once.
+Dispose of used syringes and pens in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

-If you are using a prefilled syringe that has been refrigerated, place the syringe on a flat surface without removing the needle cap and allow it warm to room temperature for 45 minutes before you are ready to inject the medication.
+If you are using a prefilled syringe or prefilled pen that has been refrigerated, place the syringe on a flat surface without removing the needle cap and allow it warm to room temperature (30 minutes for the 100 mg or 200 mg prefilled syringe and 45 minutes for the 300 mg prefilled syringe or prefilled pen) before you are ready to inject the medication.
 Do not try to warm the medication by heating it in a microwave, placing it in hot water, or through any other method.

-Do not shake a syringe that contains dupilumab.
+Do not shake a syringe or pen that contains dupilumab.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.